S1monG/Portfolio-Service/README.md

-WIP Serverless cloud functions handling requests made by my (portfolio) gh-pages website.
+Serverless cloud functions handling requests made by my (portfolio) gh-pages website.
 Handlers are written in go and deployed to GCP.

 Authorize to gcloud and run below script to deploy service to GCP